JPMorgan Chase Bank, N.A.

 The organization rapidly became the driving force in all things related to L.A.
 The Chamber was friends to Republican and Democratic officials alike — as long as they would support Los Angeles.

-Boosters made a population of 2 million their goal, but they needed a bigger and better source of water to support a population of that size.
-With that in mind, in the early 1900s the Chamber vigorously supported the L.A.
+Boosters made a population of two million their goal, but they needed a bigger and better source of water to support a population of that size.
+With that in mind, in the early 1900s, the Chamber vigorously supported the L.A.
 Aqueduct and the required legislation and bonds to fund it.